Examples of Pivot Table in Excel

 Similarly, we can select the rest of the block and do the same process and click on the group again.
 Now, Group-2 will also be created as follows:

 We can also name the group by editing the group and giving the names as per our requirement.

 Pivot Table Example #4 – Creating Multi-levels in Excel Pivot Table

 Creating multi-levels in Pivot Table is pretty easy by just dragging the fields to any specific area in a pivot table.

 But here in the example of the pivot table, we understand how we can also make great insight into this multi-level pivot table.

-In order to create a multi-level table, drag final product value again to VALUE area.
+In order to create a multi-level table, drag the final product value again to the VALUE area.

 We can see the table with two columns with Final Product value for different blocks as below:

 Now let’s find out some insight from this data.
 To do so we should change the value field set to any of the measures that need to look at.
 Here will take a percentage to see the contribution of different blocks in terms of product value as below: